Degradation of domains with sequential field application: Domain wall geometry

-\nccom{As an example, we show a fitting of a domain wall obtained after the nucleation-like process in the region $r=[10,150]$ in Fig.~\ref{fig:nucleation}.
-For this particular case} we obtain a roughness exponent $\zeta=0.69$, which is remarkably close to the value $2/3$, corresponding to the `random-bond' regime for the EW universality class.
+As an example, we show a fitting of a domain wall obtained after the nucleation-like process in the region $r=[10,150]$ in figure~\ref{fig:nucleation}.
+For this particular case we obtain a roughness exponent $\zeta=0.69$, which is remarkably close to the value $2/3$, corresponding to the `random-bond' regime for the \nccom{one-dimensional} EW \nccom{--or Kardar-Parisi-Zhang~\cite{kardar_1986_originalKPZ_PhysRevLett56_889}--} universality class.

-In Fig.~\ref{fig:dcdata}, we show the roughness functions obtained after each DC cycle for the bubble and stripe domains.
+In figure~\ref{figure2_dcdata_stripe}, we show the roughness functions obtained after each DC \nccom{pulse} for the bubble and stripe domains.
 In the case of the stripe domain, the function $u(z)$ is defined as all the points where the order parameter $\varphi$ is equal to zero.
-After each DC cycle, $B(r)$ is independently computed for the left and right domain walls, and an average over these two functions is taken to compute the roughness function after each cycle.
-By fitting these functions in the region \nccom{$r=[17,169]$, selected with the method described in Appendix~\ref{app:fitting}}, we obtain an average roughness exponent for the bubble and the stripe domains which are indistinguishable with each other.
+After each DC \nccom{pulse}, $B(r)$ is independently computed for the left and right domain walls, and an average over these two functions is taken to compute the roughness function after each cycle.
+By fitting these functions in the region $r=[17,169]$, selected with the method described in~\ref{app:fitting}, we obtain an average roughness exponent for the bubble and the stripe domains which are indistinguishable with each other.
 These roughness exponents are in excellent agreement with the exponents observed experimentally, as summarized in Table~\ref{table:zetas}.